 Accreditation & Industry Connections

-The Culinary Arts Technology associate's degree (CY) is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
-The core courses in the first two years of CY are essentially the same as the core courses in the first two years of the BCA major.
+The Culinary Arts Technology associate's degree is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
+The core courses in the first two years of the Culinary Arts Technology associate's degree are essentially the same as the core courses in the first two years of the Culinary Arts & Systems bachelor's degree.

 Kitchen manager, sous chef, banquet chef, chef de cuisine, restaurant chef, personal chef, food service director, food stylist, and research and development chef.